its-dharani/Python-Practice/README.md

 - converted them into a list of digits using map()
 - Calculated the sum of each digit raised to the power of the total number of digits
 - Compared the result with the original number to determine the output

 ---

+### Day 8

+**Swap Case**
+- Wrote a program to swap uppercase letters to lowercase and vice versa
+- Used `islower()` and `isupper()` to check character cases
+- Traversed the string using a loop
+- Converted the result list back into a string using `"".join()`
+- There is an inbuilt function, but whats more fun that writing it all by yourself

+**Lyrics Typewriter**
+- Created a script that prints song lyrics with delays
+- Used `time.sleep()` to control timing between lines
+- Printed characters one by one to create a typewriter effect
+- Practiced working with lists of tuples and loops

+---